Biswayan-Mehra/Intel-oneAPI-Hackathon/README.md

 - OS on the raspberry pi [Raspbian OS](https://www.raspberrypi.com/).
 - packages and modules imported from [Intel OneAPI Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/).

+> #### System Studio toolkit- ####
+  A comprehensive collection of software development tools for embedded and system-level applications is the Intel System Studio toolkit.
+The 1-Wire communication protocol, which is frequently used in embedded systems for low-speed data transfer and communication with sensors, memory devices, and other peripherals, is supported by the Intel onewire package.

 ## The 3D Model ##